tzaeschke/phtree-site/index.md

 # Conclusion

 Advantages:

 * Fast `insert()` and especially `update()` operations
 * Scales well with large datasets
 * Scales well with increasing dimensionality
 * Performs well with strongly clustered data

 General features:

 * points or rectangle keys
 * integer and floating point data
 * insert/update/remove, point query, window query, kNN search

 Unusual features:

 * Z-ordered
 * no rebalancing: may benefit concurrency or persistence
 * Hypercube navigation exploits 64 bit constant time operations

 Disadvantages:

-* Quite complex to implement because of ubiqutous bit manipulation.
+* Quite complex to implement because of ubiquitous bit manipulation.
 * PH-trees are "maps" (other indexes are multi-maps), so they need a kind of collection (list/set/map) as primary value associated with every key
 * Native format is 'integer'.
 Fortunately there are fast and lossless conversions available.